-Once the limestone plate formed part of an ancient Ordovician age seabed 478 to 443 m.y.a., discovered in a region which is now the Western Saharan desert mountain range, in the region of Souss Massa, Tiznit Provence, South Western Morocco lying in the North West of the African continent.
+This limestone plate once formed part of an ancient Ordovician seabed 478 to 443 million years ago, discovered in a region which is the Western Saharan desert of today, in the region of Souss Massa, Tiznit Provence, South Western Morocco lying in the North West of the African continent.

-The trilobites contained in the limestone have been arranged randomly by nature.
-The once extinct fast-swimming invertebrates were trapped in the bottom silt.
+The trilobites contained in the sedimentary layers have been arranged randomly by nature.
+The once extinct fast-swimming invertebrates now trapped in the bottom silt metamorphised to stone.
 This type of seabed plate is referred to as a mass mortality plate, the explanation of the palaeontological and geological profession, after analysis has concluded the death of these invertebrate animals was probably due to an underwater tsunami, or similar cataclysm.
 The trilobites on mass, quickly covered over and asphyxiated, thence petrifying and ultimately the rare event of fossilising the trilobites over millions of years.

 There are but a handful of museums around the world, outside of Morocco holding such comprehensive trilobite plates of such preservation and conservation, a unique opportunity has arisen from the loins of the earth, a moment in time has been encapsulated in solid rock forever.
 This exceedingly good honest fossil plate, all too often plates are pieced together as one and coloured to hide the fixing together of unassociated parts.
 It is a normal occurrence that large plates are extracted in smaller parts and rebuilt in the technical Laboratory.

-When this is not the case, or where many Moroccan fossil preparators and merchants fall down, is the reconstitution of limestone to assemble together unassociated plates from the same fossil region.
-This creates a fossil pizza!
+When this is not the case, or where many Moroccan fossil preparators and merchants fall down, is the reconstitution of fossil plates, assembling unassociated plates from the same fossil region creating a fossil pizza!
 A well-used term of the past to pass off plates which were completely Frankensteinian, another well-used phrase in the fossil world.
 Thankfully one heard less in recent years.
 For the purchaser, it is worth keeping these points in mind when pursuing fossils from around the globe, no one country or region has a monopoly of the Frankenstein fossil or fossil plate.